Back

 We right-align non-Arabic words and sentences, but don’t reverse them.
 Always stick to the direction of the text’s language.

-You shouldn’t translate proper names and any text that makes sense in its source language only.
+It would be best if you don’t translate proper names and any text that makes sense in its source language only.

-❗️Note: sometimes a client asks to add a whole paragraph in a non-Arabic language.
+❗️Note: sometimes, a client asks to add a whole paragraph in a non-Arabic language.
 We left-align such substantial pieces, even if other elements are right-aligned.

-We left-align non-Arabic paragraphs
+We left-aligned non-Arabic paragraphs

 Make sure a typeface supports Arabic.
-If the main version typefaces don’t support Arabic, adopt the app style to the new version and find proper typefaces.
+If the main version typefaces don’t support Arabic, adopt the app style to the new version and find the proper typefaces.
 For example, in April, Apple introduced SF Arabic to its typeface family and Google offers the Noto family.

 In our latest case, the client asked us to apply the Dubai typeface.